estebanfelipep/poland-next15-conferences-browser/STEPS.md

 - Let's use useDeferredValue here to trigger a viewtransition!
 Add isStale indicator for the spinner!
 - React can automatically animate the result of the deferred update to the new UI.
 - Use chrome devtools to slow down the animations!
 Animation drawer.
 Showcase.
-- React let's you declaratively define your view trans, while handling all the possible edge cases.
-I'm really bad at animations but I was able to add all this!
+- React let me declaratively define my view trans, while handling all the possible edge cases.
+I'm really bad at animations but I was still able to add all this!

 ## Final demo